JANUARY – JULY 2022

 “What does air guitar teach?
 Everything we need to rock is already inside us.”

-When Nina enters her first air guitar competition, she thinks winning will be a breeze.
-When she meets up with a group of lovable air-guitar nerds, each hell-bent on becoming the next champion, she learns there is more to this fringe hobby than meets the eye.
-As Nina gets drawn deeper into the scene, she discovers what achieving “airness” really means.
+When Nina, a bona fide guitar player, enters her first air guitar competition, she thinks winning will be a breeze.
+After meeting up with a group of lovable air-guitar nerds, each hell-bent on becoming the next champion, she learns there is more to this fringe obsession than meets the eye.
+As Nina gets drawn deeper into the scene, she discovers what achieving the elusive quality known “airness” really means.

 By Nick Payne